BIO

 Art was always a definite for me.
 Writing came later.
 All my pictures have stories, I just felt as though I wasn’t a strong enough writer to tell them.
 So I read, and studied, and read way MORE.
 Instead of crushing candy or scrolling feeds on the subway, I was picking through The Elements of Style.
 Stephen King recommended that one to me.
 Not in person.
 Through his book On Writing.
 I rarely recommend books to people.
 They never read them.
 But . . .

-I guess it'd make sense to share a quick thought on making art before I wrap this up.
+I guess it'd make sense to share a quick thought on making pictures before I wrap this up.
 Originality is effortless.
 Recognizing it takes manual labor.
 That’s true for the artist, and those working with them.
 When my dad started building his house, he'd hammer 3 inch framing nails through 2x4s with one swing.
 Bang!
 The nail would just vanish.
 Then another.
 Bang!
-Soon there was a sturdy wooden skeleton standing in the field.
+Soon there was a sturdy wooden skeleton standing in a field.
 “Everything else is just details,” he said.
-That’s my tactic on making pictures.
+I've inherited that tactic from my Old Man and use it for making pictures.
 No tiny tapping.
 Just grab that idea and . . .
 BANG!
 Get it on paper.
-I trust my ideas . . . they’ll hold.
+Trust you instincts . . .
+BANG!
+Trust the process . . .
+BANG!
+If the idea is a good one, it'll hold.
 Everything else is just details.

 Well, this seems like a good place to let you get on with your day.